 - Pay your monthly loan bill on time: Create room in your budget to account for your new bill, and don’t skip payments.

 - Limit your credit card usage: If you’re using a personal loan to pay off high-interest debt, like a credit card, limit your use of that credit card while you do so.
 Otherwise, you’ll never pay off the credit debt, and you’ll just be adding more debt—that personal loan—to your plate.
 Your credit score won’t jump if your credit utilization stays high.

-- Avoid lots of unnecessary credit: If you apply for many different types of credit, lenders may think you’re a risky borrower.
-Instead, only apply for new credit when you need it and when it makes financial sense—not necessarily when you want it.
+- Avoid lots of unnecessary credit: If you apply for many different lines of credit too close together, lenders may think you’re a risky borrower.
+Instead, only apply for new credit when you need it and when it makes financial sense—not just because you want extra spending money.